-Hennepin County Sheriff suspected of DWI in I-94 crash near Alexandria | Wadena Pioneer Journal
+Hennepin County sheriff suspected of DWI in I-94 crash near Alexandria | Wadena Pioneer Journal

 An ambulance brought Hutchinson to a hospital for injuries that were not life-threatening, and a state patrol trooper took a urine sample to be used to determine Hutchinson's level of intoxication, the patrol said.

-In a statement, Hutchinson called his decision to drive after drinking alcohol "inexcusable."
+Hutchinson in his statement called his decision to drive after drinking alcohol "inexcusable."
 He said he took full responsibility for his actions and was prepared to accept any consequences.

 "As the Chief Law Enforcement Officer in Hennepin County, I am held to a higher standard," the statement said.
 "I regret the choice I made and apologize to the citizens I serve, the staff I work with, and the friends and family who support me."